Alejogb1/job-board/blog-data/how-can-i-test-applications-running-within-visual-studio-container-tools.md

 id: "how-can-i-test-applications-running-within-visual-studio-container-tools"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 Testing applications within Visual Studio Container Tools—it's something I've navigated quite a bit over the years, and it definitely presents unique challenges.
 It’s not as straightforward as running tests on a local development server, primarily because of the isolation and network configurations that come with containerization.
 Over my time working on various microservices projects, I’ve seen firsthand how crucial it is to have a robust testing strategy when containers are involved.
 It’s really the only way to catch issues early and ensure that what you ship is actually functioning as intended in a containerized environment.
 So, let me walk you through the approaches I’ve found most effective.

 The key is to think about your tests in tiers: unit, integration, and end-to-end.
 While the core logic of your application within the container can be unit tested much like a traditional application, things become more involved when you're dealing with the container itself.